P&C insurance markets by country

 The Swedish P&C insurance market

 Swedish insurance markets have a very high concentration of insurance companies.
-In 2021, the four largest insurers wrote almost 80 per cent of all premiums.
+In 2023, the four largest insurers wrote nearly 81 per cent of all premiums.

-The claims costs for damages paid were reduced in 2020 and 2021 as the number of claims decreased during the pandemic.
-The most common compensation payments in 2021 were for claims associated with traffic and motor vehicles – these claims accounted for more than a quarter (28 per cent) of the compensation paid.
-In 2021, claims paid to companies was approximately 16 per cent of the total claim payments, while the remainder was paid to households.
+The claims paid were increased in 2023 as the number of claims increased.
+The most common compensation payments in 2023 were for claims associated with traffic and motor vehicles – these claims accounted for more than a quarter (32 per cent) of the compensation paid.
+In 2023, claims paid to companies was approximately 17 per cent of the total claim payments, while the remainder was paid to households.

 Premiums net of reinsurance (insurance activities)